Chris Coons: 2020s

-In November 2020, Coons was named a candidate for Secretary of State in the Biden Administration.
+In November 2020, Coons was named a candidate for Secretary of State in the Biden administration.
 Biden ultimately chose Antony Blinken to lead the State Department, telling Coons, "I need you in the Senate."
-Coons is seen as among President Biden's closest allies in the Senate and is poised to broker political power during Biden's presidency.
+Coons was seen as among Biden's closest allies in the Senate, and co-chaired Biden's 2024 reelection campaign.

-During the 2021 storming of the United States Capitol, Coons was evacuated from the Senate chambers, along with other senators and staff.
+During the 2021 attack on the United States Capitol, Coons was evacuated from the Senate chambers, along with other senators and staff.
 He said there were "some scary and chaotic moments" during the attack.
 When the Senate reconvened to certify the Electoral College vote count, Coons called for Trump's removal, saying he "poses a real and present threat to the future of our democracy".
 He called for the invocation of the Twenty-Fifth Amendment to the United States Constitution the day after the event on Good Morning America.
 That same day, January 7, he called for Republicans Josh Hawley and Ted Cruz, who both challenged the election results, to resign from the Senate.